groupdocs-annotation/GroupDocs.Annotation-Docs/java/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-url.md

 toc: True
 ---

-The following example shows how to load a document using URL:
+The following example shows how to load a document using its URL:

 {{< tabs "example1">}}
 {{< tab "Java" >}}